 The Builders of the Walls

-1 Then Eliashib the high priest rose up with his brothers the priests, and they built the sheep gate.
-They dedicated it and set up its doors, working to the tower of Hammeah, to the tower of Hananel.
+1 Then Eliashib the high priest rose up with his brothers the priests, and they built the Sheep Gate.
+They dedicated it and set up its doors.
+Working to the Tower of Hundred and to the Tower of Hananel, they dedicated it.
 2 Next to Eliashib, the men of Jericho built.
 Next to them Zaccur the son of Imri built.

-15 Shallun the son of Colhozeh, the ruler of the district of Mizpah repaired the spring gate.
-He built it, and covered it, and set up its doors, its bolts, and its bars, and the wall of the pool of Shelah by the king’s garden, to the stairs that go down from David’s city.
+15 Shallun the son of Colhozeh, the ruler of the district of Mizpah repaired the Spring Gate.
+He built it and covered it and set up its doors, its bolts, and its bars, and the wall of the Pool of Shelah by the king’s garden, to the stairs that go down from the city of David.

 20 After him, Baruch the son of Zabbai earnestly repaired another portion, from the bend of the wall to the door of the house of Eliashib the high priest.
 21 After him, Meremoth the son of Uriah the son of Hakkoz repaired another portion, from the door of the house of Eliashib to the end of the house of Eliashib.
 22 After him, the priests, the men of the Plain made repairs.